marijnh/Eloquent-JavaScript/02_program_structure.md

 Let's look at another example.
 To remember the number of dollars that Luigi still owes you, you create a binding.
 And then when he pays back
-$35, you give this binding a new value.
+$35, you give this binding a new value:

 ```
 let luigisDebt = 140;